HenryOwenz/ezop/documentation/ui_visibility_pattern.md

 ## Overview

-This document describes the UI visibility pattern implemented in CloudGate to control which components (categories and operations) are visible in the user interface.
+This document describes the UI visibility pattern implemented in cloudgate to control which components (categories and operations) are visible in the user interface.
 This pattern allows for a clear separation between components that should be exposed to users and internal components that should only be accessible programmatically.

 ## Problem Statement

-As CloudGate scales to support hundreds of cloud services and operations, we need a consistent way to:
+As cloudgate scales to support hundreds of cloud services and operations, we need a consistent way to:

 1. Hide internal operations that should not be directly accessible by users
 2. Maintain programmatic access to these operations for internal use